 - $3 million property.
 Under current law, a homeowner who purchases a property around the $3 million mark can expect an additional tax bill of approximately $84,000.
 The new progressive mansion tax would result in a bill closer to $107,000—over $30,000 more.

 - $238 million property.
 A higher end property provides a better understanding of the “progressive” nature of this tax.
-Under current law, a $238 million property in New York City would result in a $6.723 million tax obligation.
+Under current law, a $238 million property in New York City and Long Island would result in a $6.723 million tax obligation.
 With the new law?
 The same transaction would leave the property owner with tax obligations of about $14 million.

 As of now, the tax law is set to go into effect on July 1, 2019.